LS-LT18 and LS-LT15-V1

 The low captured aerostats also may be used as big parasols or rain shelters (i.e. a large floating roof) with a stage below.
 Fitted with a skirt (an extra facility) that the aerostat raises and supports, they then may be used like marquees for many other purposes.
 The aerostats will be provided with attachment points for such skirts, which also will be used to attach storm protection skirts when held at ground level (minimising gust effects) and/or advertising banners for daylight hours.
 We also plan to integrate solar panels on the aerostat’s upper surface for power aloft.

-The designs stem from mooring arrangements for similar lenticular aerostats intended for dirigible Luffships and the need to develop them in an assured way through field tests before attempting free flight.
+The designs stem from mooring arrangements for similar lenticular aerostats intended for omni-directional airships and the need to develop them in an assured way through field tests before attempting free flight.
 The overhead captured aerostats thus were arranged as useful products for just ground use, perhaps later upgraded for dirigible flight purposes.

 - Mk 2 is smaller (Ø15 m) to minimise cost.
+Its design incorporates lessons learned from Vikki.
 For further information, see its leaflet.

-He later undertook design changes for a series version (V2).
-The Mk 1 design thus is mature and known to work, so near ready for further test (to complete the certification programme) and series production, needing finance to continue.
-Please contact us if you would like to support its further development.
+Our founder later prepared designs for a series version, yet to be produced.
+The Mk 2 design thus is mature and known to work, but needs to be certified before it would be allowed to enter public service.
+Please contact us if you would like to support further development.

-We expect that new operators will prefer the smaller Mk 2 design, which will be cheaper to acquire and operate.
+We expect that customers will prefer the smaller Mk 2 design, which will be cheaper to acquire and operate.
 It therefore is planned to be the first product for supply.
-It will be packaged as a complete system in a single container with ground infrastructure able to be transported in a van and sufficient for new operators to get underway.
+It will be packaged as a complete system in a single container with ground infrastructure able to be transported in a van – sufficient for new operators to get underway.
+Luffships Ltd also will provide training and support as necessary.
 People interested to become an operator should register with us via contact.